Demaurr/random-media-player/Documentations/documentation.md

 ![Default Screen](../Screenshots/Current_Gui_Main_Screen.png)

 ## Overview
-The Media Player Application is a Python-based desktop application designed to play video files with various control functionalities.
+The Media Player and Analyser Application is a Python-based desktop application designed to play video files with various control functionalities and Analyses user engagement.

 It helps users to keep track of their watch_time while watching movies or any videos.